Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 8-firstdelete contain a command that delete the file betty in /tmp/my_first_directory
+script 9-firstdirdeletion contains a command that delete the directory my_first_directory y